 Mission Fire Rescue Service responds to approximately 2,500 calls per year, dispatched from E-Comm.
 These calls include:

 - Motor Vehicle Incidents

 - Public Service Calls

-- All personnel train to the N.F.P.A.
-1001 Professional Firefighter Standard through the BC Firefighter Certification Program as sponsored by the Justice Institute of BC.
+- All personnel train to the NFPA 1001 Professional Firefighter Standard according to the British Columbia Office of the Fire Commissioner playbook.

 - All personnel receive 120 hours of recruit training prior to being assigned to a company, and also serve a one year probationary period.

-- All personnel are trained to the Medical First Responder Level III with A.E.D. endorsement.
+- All personnel are trained to the Medical First Responder Level III.

-- Regular training consists of three two-hour sessions per month.
+- Regular training consists of four two-hour sessions per month.